deakjahn/netprinter/README.md

 between the various stages of operation.

 With a major rewrite, new bugs can creep in.
 Please, report any problems here so that it can be fixed to arrive at an even better, more performant version of the app.
-Thanks for your help.
+Thanks for your help and co-operation.